geoscixyz/gpg/content/electromagnetics/electromagnetics_fk_domain_systems.rst

 ===================

-The sketches regarding EM responses were derived under the simplifying assumptions that the buried body was in a vciy resistive medium.
+The sketches regarding EM responses were derived under the simplifying assumptions that the buried body was in a very resistive medium.
 Consequently, the response depended only upon the relative orientations of the source coil and the body (the coupling effect), the conductivity of the body and the frequency of the transmitter, and the coupling effect of the secondary magnetic fields with the receiver.